HasnainKabir-repos/License-Plate-Recognition/README.md

 ## Introduction

-This project aims to create a pipeline that recognizes license plates of vehicles in bangladesh.
-LPR is a two step process.
-The first is to detect the region of an image where the license plate is present and then perform ocr to extract the text.
-This is a simplified overview of the pipeline
+This project is dedicated to developing a robust pipeline for license plate recognition (LPR) in Bangladesh.
+The LPR process involves two crucial steps: first, detecting the region of an image where the license plate is located, and second, performing Optical Character Recognition (OCR) to extract the text.
+The pipeline can be summarized as follows:

 ```mermaid
 graph LR